ntoane/WEATHER-FLOW/UserGuide.md

   * Ensure that the experimental platform is highly usable, easily integratable for new techniques and well designed to allow for easy future use.
 * Brief explanation of the experimental pipeline used for, GWN, and TCN as baselines:

+  * TCN:
-  * TCN: The TCN baseline model is evaluated using a specific experiment pipeline.
-Separate ***TCN models are built for each weather station.*** Walk-forward validation is performed on each station's dataset, resulting in multiple training, validation, and test splits.
-Hyper-parameter optimization is done for the first three splits, considering parameters such as epochs, batch size, learning rate, input window size, number of layers, dropout rate, layer normalization, and number of filters.
-The optimal parameters are selected based on the lowest error across all splits for the 24-hour prediction horizon.
-The models are trained and evaluated for each split, and the predictions for each split are concatenated.
-SMAPE metrics are calculated using the concatenated predicted values and the actual values.
+    * Separate ***TCN models are built for each weather station.***
+    * Walk-forward validation is performed on each station's dataset, resulting in multiple training, validation, and test splits.
+    * Hyper-parameter optimization is done for the first three splits, considering parameters such as epochs, batch size, learning rate, input window size, number of layers, dropout rate, layer normalization, and number of filters.
+    * The optimal parameters are selected based on the lowest error across all splits for the 24-hour prediction horizon.
+    * The models are trained and evaluated for each split, and the predictions for each split are concatenated.
+    * This has been deemed to be a respectable baseline to compare other, newer models, prediction accuracy on.
+    * SMAPE metrics are calculated using the concatenated predicted values and the actual values.
+  * GWN:
+    * GWN is a variant of ST-GNN that combines TCN layers and graph convolutional layers.
+    * ***A single model is built for all stations***.
-  * GWN: GWN is a variant of ST-GNN that combines TCN layers and graph convolutional layers.
-It utilizes a self-adaptive adjacency matrix learned through gradient descent in the graph convolutional module.
-The experimental pipeline for these models follows a similar process as the TCN model, but with some differences. ***Instead of separate models for each weather station, a single model is used for all stations***.
+    * It utilizes a self-adaptive adjacency matrix learned through gradient descent in the graph convolutional module.
+    * The experimental pipeline for these models follows a similar process as the TCN model, but with some differences.
 In addition to TCN's hyper-parameters, the adjacency matrices need to be considered.
-The adjacency matrix is of the self-adaptive type and is randomly initialized.
+    * The adjacency matrix is of the self-adaptive type and is randomly initialized.
+This model had evidently become a reputable baseline that other, cutting-edge models, can be effectively compared against.
   * *Note for more details on the baselines please refer to our Proposal document.*

 ## Installation & Setup & Configuration